apache/openserverless/README.md

 Now wait until the intallation is complete.

 ```
-multipass exec "openserverless" waitready
+multipass exec opsv ./waitready
 ```

 Your VM is ready.

+TODO describe how to log in it.

 ## (Optional) Configure Kubectl access

-If you need administrative access to the vm, copy the `kubeconfig` file inside the VM and check if you have access:
+If you need administrative access to the vm, copy the `.kube/config` file inside the VM locally, then check if you have access:

 ```
 mkdir $HOME/.kube
 # warning this overwrites an exiting kube config
-multipass exec "cat .kube/config" >$HOME/.kube/config
+multipass exec opsv "cat .kube/config" >$HOME/.kube/config
 # you need kubectl installed
 kubectl get nodes
 ```